-With the mobile work model Threedom of Work, HUGO BOSS is setting a new standard in the fashion industry.
-The concept provides for three days on site from Tuesdays to Thursdays, with employees free to choose their location on the remaining two days of the week.
+With the Threedom of Work model, HUGO BOSS provides three onsite days, while employees are free to choose their location on the remaining two days of the week.
 HUGO BOSS is thus offering even more individuality and freedom in the design of each employee’s work model and therefore in the compatibility of work and private life.
 Learn more here.

 HUGO BOSS wants to create a constructive dialog and relies on a corporate culture that promotes the active engagement of its employees.
 Our goal is to inspire employees, give them the best possible support, and empower them to take responsibility.